Community Nutrition and Dietetics

 How to refer for individual dietetic consultation?

 The self-management education programme for people with type 2 diabetes delivered in CHE is DISCOVER DIABETES.
 See DISCOVER DIABETES Structured Education Programme for more information.
 This is open to all people with Type 2 diabetes across CHE.
-Clients can self refer at 01 2744360 or book online through the HSE website using the online form.
+Clients can self refer at 01 2744360 or book online through the HSE website.

 The group programme for Weight Management in CHE is PHEW (Programme for Healthy Eating and Weight Management).